Campbells Run Falls in Tioga County, Pennsylvania is a magnificent 25-foot tall waterfall near the Tiadaghton trail head of the Pine Creek Rail Trail.

-Leonard Harrison State Park is home to fantastic views of the PA Grand Canyon.
+Leonard Harrison State Park is home to fantastic views from the eastern rim of the PA Grand Canyon.

 It’s also home to the famous Turkey Path waterfalls trail.

-Colton Point State Park, on the opposite side of the PA Grand Canyon, is also home to some outstanding overlooks and waterfall adventures.
+Colton Point State Park, on the western side of the PA Grand Canyon, is also home to many outstanding overlooks and waterfall adventures.

-Chimney Hollow Falls is one of the tallest waterfalls in the Pine Creek Gorge, close to Colton Point State Park.
+Chimney Hollow Falls is one of the tallest waterfalls in the Pine Creek Gorge, just a few miles from Colton Point State Park.

 Further south in Tioga County, near Blackwell, you’ll find the Bohen Trail and Bohen Run Falls.

 For an easy sightseeing stroll, the Pine Creek Rail Trail near Blackwell offer a flat hike to a couple of fine waterfalls near Stone Quarry Run and Water Tank Hollow.

 The 10 Best Roadside Attractions Near Wellsboro gives you driving directions to 10 destinations in the PA Grand Canyon that just about anyone can enjoy, regardless of age or physical abilities.